aip956/FrontEnd_JS_NumberGuess/README.md

     - The user would need to input their guess, and then need to be able to see the results (round number, well-placed, and mis-placed numbers).
         - Guess input and results output: My html would need to access the user's guess, and then access the JS variables and display them as the results
+        - HTML would need to read out the guess and output

     - The user would need to see an error if their guess was not valid (4 digits), and still be able to access the guess form
+        - Screen reader would need to read out error

     - The user would need to see if they won (and ideally not be able to enter another guess)
+        - Screen reader would need to indicate if they won

     - The user would need to see if they exhausted all of their tries (game end)
+        - Screen reader would need to indicate if they lost

     - I thought it would be useful to see the history of guesses, but did not implement this initially.